How to apply to TCC as an international student!

 All academic records must be issued in the native language and be accompanied by a certified English translation.

 Official Course-By-Course Evaluation of High School or College Transcripts, Diploma and/or Examination Results.

-Submit an official evaluation of high school or college transcripts and diploma by a member of the National Association of Credential Evaluation Services, such as the World Education Services, Inc. or Josef Silny & Associates, Inc. Costs for these services are paid by the student.
-You may deal directly with the agency, or you may email International Services for assistance.
+Submit an official evaluation of high school or college transcripts and diploma by a member of the National Association of Credential Evaluation Services (NACES), such as Josef Silny & Associates, Inc. or World Education Services, Inc. Costs for these services are paid by the student.
+Students may deal directly with the agency, or you can contact ISS for assistance.

 Submit TOEFL or IELTS Report

 International student applicants whose native language is not English must submit test scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) to demonstrate English language proficiency.
 Test scores must be sent directly to International Student Services from the testing agency.
 ISS will not accept test scores that are more than two years old.
 The minimum scores required for each exam are listed below.

 - TOEFL: 61 (Internet-based test); 173 (computer-based test); 500 (paper-based test)